 No special preparation is necessary for this test.

-The direct Coombs' test is used to detect antibodies that are stuck to the surface of red blood cells.
-Many diseases and drugs (including quinidine, methyldopa, and procainamide) can cause this.
+The direct Coombs test is used to detect antibodies that are stuck to the surface of red blood cells.
+Many diseases and drugs can cause this.
 These antibodies sometimes destroy red blood cells and cause anemia

 .
 Your doctor may order this test if you have signs or symptoms of anemia or jaundice.

-A normal result means there were no clumping of cells (agglutination), meaning you have no antibodies to red blood cells.
+A normal result means there was no clumping of cells (agglutination).
+This means you have no antibodies to red blood cells.

 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.